alvarosimon/ibergrid2013/README.md

 ## Install Debian ##

-The following command shodul being in all the dependacies.
+The following command should being in all the dependencies.

     apt-get install texlive-latex-extra texlive